Problems

 New Sibling Arrival

 Clinical experts cite this as "THE potty training regression trigger to end all triggers."
-Children observe babies receiving concentrated attention during diaper changes and question whether being a "big kid" is worth it.
+Children observe babies receiving attention during diaper changes.

 Starting Daycare or Preschool